1 Powerful Action Step for a Relationship In Trouble

 Then put your own feelings into words; say how your partner’s experience affects you.

-“It makes me feel awful that I wasn’t there for you when you were scared.”
+“It makes me feel awful that I wasn’t there for you when you were upset.”

 This a great time for your genuine empathy and concern to shine through.